BlackIQ/PyBrowser/README.md

-# python-browser
+# Python browser
-Simplified web browser made in python.
+Simplified web browser made in python for a college project.